-Genomics is one of the most exciting emerging fields in medicine.
+Genomics is one of the most exciting new fields in medicine.
 It studies how our DNA interacts and impacts on our body and health.
-Clinical genomics investigates how an individual’s biological information can be used to improve their medical care and health outcomes through more effective diagnosis and personalised treatment.
+Clinical genomics looks at how an person’s biological information can be used to improve their medical care.
+Therefore, improving health outcomes through more effective diagnosis and targeted treatment.

 Funding the future of Genomics

-Our vision at St Vincent’s is to make genomic medicine accessible to everyone, with the goal of using genomics to tailor treatment for both common and rare diseases.
-To achieve this, more evidence is needed via translational research before genomics can be applied in routine patient care.
+St Vincent’s vision is to make genomic medicine accessible to everyone.
+Consequently, our goal is to use genomics to tailor treatment for both common and rare diseases.
+However, more evidence is needed via research before genomics can be used in routine patient care.

-- Genetic causes of diabetes: This project investigates the use of genomic testing to identify inherited forms of the disease in order to improve health outcomes in patients with inherited diabetes, and their families.
+- Diabetes: This project looks at the use of genomic testing to identify inherited forms of diabetes to improve health outcomes for patients and their families.

-- Mental health pharmacogenomics: This body of work investigates the use of genomic testing to guide the choice and dose of medications (termed ‘pharmacogenomics’) to improve treatment outcomes in patients with anxiety, depression, and psychotic illnesses.
+- Mental health: This research looks at genomic testing to guide the choice and dose of medications to improve treatment outcomes in patients with anxiety, depression, and psychotic illnesses.

-- Australia’s first Randomised Controlled Trial (RCT): St Vincent’s Clinical Genomics is leading the first Australian double-blinded RCT into mental health pharmacogenomics.
-The ultimate goals are to use genomics to improve treatment outcomes of patients with Major Depression by enhancing treatment precision; and to increase genomic equity by lobbying for Medicare rebate for pharmacogenomic testing.
+- Australia’s first Randomised Controlled Trial (RCT): St Vincent’s is leading the first Australian trial into mental health pharmacogenomics to improve treatment outcomes for Major Depression by improving treatment precision and increase genomic equity by seeking support for Medicare rebate for this type of testing.

 More about Clinical Genomics Services at St Vincent’s

-St Vincent’s provides an integrated Clinical Genomics service on our Darlinghurst campus, offering a range of procedures for patients and families, including:
+St Vincent’s provides combined a Clinical Genomics service on our Darlinghurst campus.
+Moreover, we offer a range of procedures for patients and families, including:

-- Pharmacogenomics testing – to enable personalised prescription and management of medication, enhancing therapeutic effectiveness and minimising medication side effects and adverse drug reactions.
+- Pharmacogenomics testing – to enable targeted prescription and management of medication through dose and choice of medication to improve effectiveness as well as reducing side effects and adverse drug reactions.